 The Model II was introduced in 1953 although it changed little compared to its predecessor Model-F. One positive change was the back release on the bottom plate, which changed from a small button on the Model-A to F to a much more secure rotating knob.
 The film frame was still 34x24mm, not until the later Model IIB was introduced in 1958 did the film frame increase to the common 24x36 format (see below for example).
 This was the last model, Minolta from then on focussed on their SLR and compact ranges.
 By then the Model-35 had been long surpassed by its competitors, which had improved rapidly whereas the Model-35's improvements had been slow and incremental.

 A Minolta 35 Model II with Chiyoko Super-Rokkor 50mm f/2 lens.
 Some cosmetic changes were introduced to the Model II range in 1955 (most notably the extended top housing under the speed dial), this is an early example of that second version.
-The Super-Rokkor f/2 lens was also introduced around that time, the first version of the Model II came with a slower but smaller and lighter f/2.8 lens of similar mechanical design.
+The Super-Rokkor f/2 lens was also introduced around that time, the first version of the Model II came with the original smaller and lighter f/2.8 lens.
+The new design was also available as an f/2.8 version.

 Note the name engraved on top of the camera is Chiyoda Kogaku, which is the name of the company that built Minolta cameras.
 Not until the 1960s did the company name itself change to Minolta.